 Article Translations: (Spanish)

-Fibromyalgia (fy-bro-my-AL-ja) is a long-term, or chronic, syndrome that causes widespread pain in the muscles, joints, and other soft tissues of the body.
-The term "fibromyalgia" comes from the Latin word "fibro" for fibrous tissue, and the Greek "myo" for muscle, and "algos" meaning pain.
-In kids, it is sometimes referred to as juvenile primary fibromyalgia syndrome.
+Fibromyalgia is a chronic (long-lasting) syndrome that causes widespread pain in the muscles, joints, and other soft tissues.
+In kids, it is sometimes called juvenile primary fibromyalgia syndrome.

-Although fibromyalgia is a chronic condition, its symptoms typically come and go.
+Although fibromyalgia (fy-bro-my-AL-ja) is a chronic condition, its symptoms typically come and go.
 They can be mild at times, then so severe at others that they interfere with normal activities.
-Many kids with fibromyalgia can attend school regularly, but their abilities vary depending upon the severity of their symptoms.

-Most kids with fibromyalgia complain of widespread muscle pain, usually a dull or burning kind, but sometimes more of a shooting or throbbing pain.
-Widespread means the pain happens on both sides of the body, above and below the waist; it can range from mild to severe.
+Most kids and teens with fibromyalgia complain of widespread muscle pain, usually a dull or burning kind, but sometimes more of a shooting or throbbing pain.
+Widespread means the pain happens on both sides of the body, above and below the waist.
+The pain can range from mild to severe.

 Fatigue (tiredness) is another common complaint of kids with fibromyalgia.
-Because of this, fibromyalgia can mimic the symptoms of a similar condition called chronic fatigue syndrome.
-Sometimes, a person can have both conditions, but they are separate syndromes.
+Because of this, fibromyalgia can have symptoms that are similar to chronic fatigue syndrome.
+Sometimes, a person can have both conditions.

-Fibromyalgia also usually causes sleeping problems that make getting a good night's sleep difficult.
+Fibromyalgia also can cause sleeping problems that make it hard to get a good night's sleep.
 Some kids may have other sleep disorders like restless legs syndrome and sleep apnea.
-Poor sleep can also lead to waking up with body aches and stiffness that may improve during the day, then get worse at night.
+Poor sleep can lead to waking up with body aches and stiffness that may improve during the day, then get worse again at night.

 - gastrointestinal problems like irritable bowel syndrome